philipp-baumann/yamsys-soilspec-publication-old/README.md

 created in order to assess soil-fertility related properties in four landscapes across the West African yam belt.

+All analyses in this project were conducted within the R software environment for statistical computing, R version 3.4.2 (2017-09-28).

 The spectroscopic model library presented in this manuscript builds upon the [`simplerspec`](https://github.com/philipp-baumann/simplerspec) R package, a framework that aims to streamline data processing and modeling for infrared diffuse reflectance spectroscopy applications.